20 Metacognitive Questions That Will Get Students Thinking

 - What is your biggest obstacle to learning?
 What could you do to overcome it?

-Metacognitive questions to encourage time management:
+Metacognitive questions for time management:

 - Give your group a grade on how well you used class time today.
 Explain the grade.